I-dle: 2025: Rebranding as I-dle, We Are I-dle and We Are

 On May 2, 2025, Cube Entertainment announced that the group would officially be rebranded as I-dle, marking their seventh anniversary since debut.
 A special EP We Are I-dle was later released on the same day, containing five-member versions for nine of their previously released singles.
 The group's eighth Korean EP We Are was released on May 19.

 On October 3, I-dle released their first Japanese EP since rebranding, I-dle, with the lead single "Where Do We Go" (どうしよっかな, Dōshi yokka na).
 Prior to the EP's release, the Japanese version of "Fate" was pre-released as a single on September 26.
+On December 3, Cube Entertainment announced that the group would be embarking on their fourth world tour, Syncopation in 2026, kicking off on February 21 and 22 in Seoul at the KSPO Dome.

+2026–present: We Made

+In January 2026, it was announced that I-dle would release the digital single "Mono", featuring British rapper and record producer Skaiwater, on January 27.
+On June 8, the group announced the release of their ninth EP, We Made, releasing on July 6.
+The pre-release single "Crow" from the EP was released on June 15.